My Friends Over You: Music video

 The music video for the single was directed by the Malloys and features the band playing on a stage in front of a live audience.
 It features many jokes, ranging from "Typical Video Girls" to the band playing the song with animated oversized heads.
-The video also features a cameo by the three members of the Transplants (Travis Barker, Tim Armstrong and Rob Aston), Toby Morse of h2o and Brody Dalle of the Distillers.
+The video also features a cameo by the three members of the Transplants (Travis Barker, Tim Armstrong and Rob Aston), Toby Morse of H2O and Brody Dalle of the Distillers.
+The scene after the second chorus where guitarist Chad Gilbert moves very fast while the rest of the band freezes is a parody of System of a Down's "Toxicity" video.

 It was the final video played on MuchUSA before the shift to Fuse.
-The scene after the second chorus where guitarist Chad Gilbert moves very fast while the rest of the band freezes is a parody of System of a Down's "Toxicity" video.